Animal communication: Prey to predator

-If a prey animal moves, makes a noise or vibrations, or emits a smell in such a way that a predator can detect it, it is communicating with its predator.
-This is consistent with the definition of "communication" given above.
+If a prey animal moves, makes a noise or vibrations, or emits a smell in such a way that a predator can detect it, it is unwittingly communicating with its predator.
 This type of communication is known as interceptive eavesdropping if a predator intercepts a message intended for conspecifics.

 There are however, some actions of prey species are clearly directed to actual or potential predators.
 A good example is warning coloration: species such as wasps that are capable of harming potential predators are often brightly coloured, and this modifies the behavior of the predator, who either instinctively or as the result of experience will avoid attacking such an animal.
 Some forms of mimicry fall in the same category: for example hoverflies are coloured in the same way as wasps, and although they are unable to sting, the strong avoidance of wasps by predators gives the hoverfly some protection.
 There are also behavioural changes that act in a similar way to warning colouration.
 For example, canines such as wolves and coyotes may adopt an aggressive posture, such as growling with their teeth bared, to indicate they will fight if necessary, and rattlesnakes use their well-known rattle to warn potential predators of their venomous bite.
-Sometimes, a behavioural change and warning colouration will be combined, as in certain species of amphibians which have most of their body coloured to blend with their surroundings, except for a brightly coloured belly.
+Sometimes, a behavioural change and warning coloration will be combined, as in certain species of amphibians which have most of their body coloured to blend with their surroundings, except for a brightly coloured belly.
 When confronted with a potential threat, they show their belly, indicating that they are poisonous in some way.